-We arrived at Batu Belah at 9.30 at night, greeted by a delightful staff, Kadek and Ketut who had stayed behind to cook us dinner and the sounds of crashing waves and the smell of the sea.
+We arrived at Batu Belah, a Resort in East Bali, at 9.30 at night, greeted by a delightful staff, Kadek and Ketut who had stayed behind to cook us dinner and the sounds of crashing waves and the smell of the sea.

 This tiny resort, four simple villas, a very comfortable bed with very good bed linen and generous pile of fluffy towels – towels are a particular bench mark of mine, small mean towels would be enough for me never to return –